 While we will investigate proposed donations to the collection, our staff is simply too small to provide information to everyone who would like to know more about their possessions.
 Museum ethics standards also restrict museum staff from financially appraising items.
 We recommend finding a specialist at www.appraisers.org or making an appointment in our research library.

 What kind of fish are those in the Courtyard Garden pond?

 The fish in our pond are carp, or, in Japanese, koi.
 Oldest is the orange and black Yin Ying, with her long flowing fins.
 She is about 40 years old.
-With her are the 30 year old male Goldie and 20 year old female Koko (white with red spots).
+With her is 20 year old female Koko (white with red spots).
 Like all koi, during the colder months they will eat very little and might be harder to see as they spend most of their time quietly hiding.
 They are all well looked after.
 We ask for your help in making sure no coins, human food, or other harmful objects are thrown into the pond.

 Who is Grace Nicholson?